-I’ve been asked so many times how I can afford to work and travel, so I’ve decided to put together a guide to all the different opportunities out there for you to work and live abroad.
-This current post is one I have personal experience with: working remotely as a digital marketer!
+I’ve been asked so many times how I can afford to work and travel, so I’ve decided to put together a guide to Working Abroad, with all the different opportunities out there for you to make money while you see the world.

 When I was first starting out, I reached out to other marketers with questions and for advice, but I was always rebuffed.
 They told me to pay for a consult, to buy their ebook or training course, or just ignored me completely.
 So, I did it on my own.

-Let me be clear, I have NO marketing background.
+Let me be clear, I have no marketing background.
 Not a single college class, nothing for a side job or internship, nada.
 So, I went into this totally blind.
-Here are the steps I took to get from unemployed to successful business owner in 2 months.

 1. Read.
 A lot.